banty306/stockProject/README.md

 # Stock Trend Prediction
-#### This is a stock trend prediction web app.
-Stock data is downloaded from yahoo finance, hosted using streamlit share.
+#### This project predicts the trend for a given stock .
 I personally recommend you to use Pycharm to build your virtual environment.
 And the program probably cost a little time if you are not using the GPU version Tensorflow.

 ## Requirements